nbfritz/vimconfig/README.md

 vimconfig
 =========

-Place the files in the home\_folder directory at the root of your home folder.

-On Windows, if an environmental variable named HOME exists, this will be used.
-Otherwise, check the contents of the USERPROFILE environmental variable with echo %USERPROFILE% to find your default home directory.

-The \_vimrc files should be renamed .vimrc on Mac or Linux.
-It should exist at the root of your home folder.
+Checkout this repository into your home folder as the .vim folder.
+(Or check it out and rename it to .vim)

+On Windows the home folder is wherever the environmental variable %USERPROFILE% points, but if you manually set a %HOME% variable, it can live anywhere.
+This is handy for keeping unixy tool configurations out of your Windows user profile folder.
+It makes them more portable, too, since they're not mixed in with the Windows stuff.

+Since VIM normally looks for its startup config in the root of the home folder rather than in the .vim file, create a .vimrc file in your home folder and enter the following one line into that file to direct it to load the .vimrc file from within the .vim folder:

+    source ~/.vim/.vimrc

+This lets us manage the main configuration with GIT.

-After installing the config, you will need to install the the Envy Code R font (from http://damieng.com/creative/typography).
+You will need the Envy Code R font from http://damieng.com/creative/typography.

-Finally, after starting gVIM for the first time, execute BundleInstall to download and install all of the plugins.
+After starting gVIM for the first time, run :BundleInstall to load all of the plugins specified in the configuration.
+Then restart gVIM!